ARMSFA1/Devops-2020/ReadMe.md

 | col 1 is |  left-aligned | $1600 |
 | col 2 is |    centered   |   $12 |
 | col 3 is | right-aligned |    $1 |

+### Covid-19
+COVID.
+TALK ABOUT SECOND WAVE AND THE PUBLIC ANNOUNCEMENTS WE WERE GIVEN

+TALK ABOUT HOW YOU WERE GLAD YOU WERE USING AZURE DURING THE SECOND COVID SCARE AS IT MEANT YOU COULD POTENTIALLY WORK FROM HOME

+TALK ABOUT WHAT YOU DID TO PREPARE FOR A POTENTIAL LOCKDOWN